SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 Notice how the 2nd derivative term `ẍ(t)` has been automatically determined from the symbolic derivative of `ẋ(t)`.

 We can now assembly a problem and solve it.
 The initial conditions do not need to be supplied here because the `sys` contains the variable defaults from `vars`.
-The solution object `sol` can now be indexed symbolically from any symbol of the system regardles if it's a solved variable, observable, or even a parameter.
+The solution object `sol` can now be indexed symbolically from any symbol of the system regardless if it's a solved variable, observable, or even a parameter.
 This way, if for example doing a batch of simulations, each respective solution object can easily retrieve all respective information about the simulation.

 ```@example l1
 prob = ODEProblem(sys, [], (0.0, 0.01))